Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Introduction

-\begin{enumerate} \item The necessary condition for harvest-store-consume system to be self-sustaining is simply that the rate of consumption be strictly less than the rate of harvest.
-That is, $\lambda \bar{X} > p$, where $\lambda$ is the arrival rate, $\bar{X}$ is the average energy of an impulse, and $p$ is the fixed consumed power.
-In this paper, we refer this condition as the \tit{self-sustainability condition}. \item We provide general formulas for the self-sustainability probability of harvest-store-consume system.
+\begin{enumerate} \item The necessary condition for HSC system to be self-sustaining is simply that the rate of consumption be strictly less than the rate of harvest.
+That is, $\lambda \bar{X} > p$, where $\lambda$ is the energy arrival rate, $\bar{X}$ is the average energy of an impulse, and $p$ is the fixed consumed power.
+In this paper, we refer to this condition as the \tit{self-sustainability condition}. \item We provide general formulas for the self-sustainability probability of HSC system.
 In particular, we demonstrate the relationship between the self-sustainability probability and the maximum of the underlying random walk using three different formulas.
-Two of these formulas are renewal type and Weiner-Hopf type integral equations. \item Since finding the analytical solution to the integral equations is difficult, using the concept of martingales, we provide an exponential upper bound to eventual energy outage probability for harvest-store-consume system, provided that the self-sustainability condition is satisfied.
-That is, $\psi(u_0) \leq e^{-r^* u_0}$, where $u_0$ is the initial battery energy and $r^*$ is some constant.
 We show that the eventual energy outage can be made arbitrarily small by simply increasing the initial battery energy.
-This leads to simple design guidelines, given the eventual energy outage constraint. \item Using the renewal type integral equation for the self-sustainability probability, we provide an asymptotic formula for the eventual energy outage probability based on key renewal theorem for defective distributions.
+This leads to simple design guidelines, given the eventual energy outage constraint, as discussed in \tbf{Section~ \ref{subsec:synopsis}}. \item Since finding the analytical solution to the integral equations is difficult, using the concept of martingales, we provide an exponential upper bound for the eventual energy outage probability for the HSC system, provided that the self-sustainability condition is satisfied.
+That is, $\psi(u_0) \leq e^{-r^* u_0}$, where $u_0$ is the initial battery energy and $r^*$ is some constant, giving us a simple estimate. \item Using the renewal type integral equation for the self-sustainability probability, we provide an asymptotic formula for the eventual energy outage probability based on the key renewal theorem for defective distributions.
 That is, $\psi(u_0) \sim C e^{-r^* u_0}$, for some constant $C$. \item For the special case when the arrival of energy packets is modeled as a Poisson process, we give exact formulas for the eventual energy outage probability.
-That is, $\psi(u_0) = (1 - \frac{r^* p}{\lambda}) e^{-r^* u_0}$. \item We prove that harvest-store-consume system is mathematically equivalent to a $GI/G/1$ queuing system and draw parallels between the two systems.
+That is, $\psi(u_0) = (1 - \frac{r^* p}{\lambda}) e^{-r^* u_0}$. \item We prove that the HSC system is mathematically equivalent to a $GI/G/1$ queuing system and provide a translation of terms from one system to another.
 This allows us to import the results from queueing theory when the self-sustainability condition is not satisfied.
-While this is certainly not a new observation \cite{Ulukus2015}, we provide a systematic proof of the equivalence and connect it to the idea of energy outage. \end{enumerate}
+While the queuing analogy is certainly not new \cite{Ulukus2015}, we provide a systematic proof of the equivalence and connect it to the idea of energy outage.
+We believe this to be a powerful problem solving method which allows us to answer many more questions about the energy harvesting system such as the energy outage probability, e.g. $P_{out} = 1 - \frac{\lambda \bar{X}}{p}$. \end{enumerate}

 From here on, without any ambiguity, we will simply refer to the energy outage as the \tit{outage} and the eventual energy outage as the \tit{eventual outage}.